aspnetboilerplate/aspnetboilerplate/doc/WebSite/Entity-History.md

 [**IAbpSession**](/Pages/Documents/Abp-Session) to
 get the current UserId and TenantId.

 No entities are automatically tracked by default.
+You should configure entities either by startup configuration or using attributes.

 #### About IEntityHistoryStore